 Vancouver, BC, Canada who has ADHD and has been coaching Adults with ADHD since 2003.
 I'm an ADHD advocate, lead the Vancouver Adult ADD Support Group and am on the board of CHADD Vancouver.

-I coach entrepreneurs and working professionals with attention surplus condition aka ADHD on three continents over the phone.
+I coach entrepreneurs and working professionals with attention surplus condition aka ADHD on five continents over the phone.
 I self medicate with information and learning have a 180 page+ website here and a larger blog at Adult ADD Strengths.

 I helped to get the first city in Canada, Vancouver, BC to declare ADHD Awareness Week